KhushbuB/docs/chapter_4/creating_a_ansible_service.md

 You can view the service dialog in graphical view in the *Service Dialogs* section.
 You can see the list of service dialogs here and you can go through it by just on a click.

-In our case, this service is for Creation of External Network that would collect the details from the user like network name, OpenStack host, Its credentials and SSL options.
+In our case, this service is for creation of external network that would collect the details from the user like network name, OpenStack host, its credentials and SSL options.

 ![Service Dialog](../images/chapter4/Service_Dialog.png "Service Dialog")